Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Select the checkbox to display the editing toolbar.
 You can only select one checkbox at a time.

 - [VIEW]
   Click this button to display the *Line item* view of the selected line item.
-Alternatively, you can click directly a row in the list to edit the corresponding line item.
+Alternatively, you can click directly a row in the list to view the corresponding line item.
+This button is only displayed if a single checkbox in the list of line items is selected.

 The list displays all items of the selected order.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.